openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cephalopodOpticLobe
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cephalopod optic lobe' is a visual processing part of nervous system.
-It is part of the brain.
+   :definition: Is a visual processing part of nervous system.
+Is part of the brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006796) ('is_a' and 'relationship')]
    :description: Large lobes of the brain associated with the eyes.
 In octopods and some squids the optic lobes may be separated from the rest of the brain by an optic stalk of varying length.
-In Octopus the optic lobes contain 92 million cells compared with only 42 million in the main central mass of the brain (J. Young, 1963) .
+In Octopus the optic lobes contain 92 million cells compared with only 42 million in the main central mass of the brain (J. Young, 1963). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006796)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0725883
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006796#cephalopod-optic-lobe
    :name: cephalopod optic lobe